Twisted Metal: Twisted Metal: Harbor City

-Platform: PlayStation 2

 A sequel to the PlayStation 2 game Twisted Metal: Black, titled Twisted Metal: Harbor City, was in development but was cancelled before it was announced when the series co-creators left the development team.
-At the time of cancellation four levels had been completed; these levels were included and playable in Twisted Metal Head-On: Extra Twisted Edition as a special mode.
+At the time of cancellation four levels had been completed; these levels were included in Twisted Metal Head-On: Extra Twisted Edition as part of Twisted Metal: Lost.

 Twisted Metal: Apocalypse

-Platform: PlayStation 3

 A Twisted Metal game set in a post-apocalyptic environment, which was originally in development in 2008 but was scrapped.
-Artwork of the cancelled game was released by David Jaffe at the San Diego Comic-Con International; it showcased concept arts of locations such as a destroyed Mount Rushmore as well as a giant crater.
+Artwork of the cancelled game was released by David Jaffe at San Diego Comic-Con; it showcased concept arts of locations such as a destroyed Mount Rushmore as well as a giant crater.
 Eat Sleep Play team was originally rather keen on the idea, though it was hinted by Jaffe that the idea was rejected by Sony Computer Entertainment, speculated to be because of the release of MotorStorm: Apocalypse, a racing game which also featured a post-apocalyptic environment.

 Twisted Metal: Revolution

-Platform: PlayStation 3

 Apart from Twisted Metal: Apocalypse, another Twisted Metal game was in development for the PlayStation 3 which utilized street culture and hip-hop influence.
 The game was titled Twisted Metal: Revolution, but it was cancelled; it would have featured characters with a more realistic look such as a Sweet Tooth that looked more of a smooth criminal rather than a psychopathic clown.
 Other characters included Yakuza, FBI agents and street gang members.
 David Jaffe compared the game to Rockstar's Midnight Club series when describing the look and feel of the game.
 In addition, Jaffe said that it was extremely difficult to portray the environments that they had created in their concept art within the game as it resulted in an extremely bland environment.

+Twisted Metal (Live-Service)

+Unnamed live-service Twisted Metal game cancelled early on in its development.
+It was originally supposed to be made by the UK-based studio Lucid Games, but was later handed to Firesprite.
+Not much is known about it and the game was never greenlit, but it was to be released on the PS5.
+The reason for the cancellation was the layoff of 900 employees worldwide.